PART TIME LECTURER POOL – BIOENGINEERING

 UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family.

-Applicants should submit their most recently updated curriculum vitae, a teaching statement, and contact details of 2-3 references.
+Applicants should submit their most recently updated curriculum vitae, a teaching statement, and contact details of 2-4 references.
 The teaching statement should include teaching experience (classroom size, format, challenges, and diversity).
 Include evaluations if available, and a list of courses you are qualified to teach (http://guide.berkeley.edu/courses/bio_eng/).
-If the applicant wishes to, they may also submit a cover letter or statement of contributions to diversity, but are not required to do so.
+If you wish to, you may also submit a cover letter or statement of contributions to diversity, but are not required to do so.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.